megabreit/luninfo/doc/luninfo.md

 - disk multipathing with and without SDDPCM, IBM boxes only
 - generic AIX MPIO (mpioosdisk)

 Fibrechannel adapter detection is limited, even though generic, it's possible, that your adapter might not be recognized.
+Please create an issue!

 ## Table of Contents
 - [Syntax](#syntax)